 Who’s calling?
-Whistl publishes definitive guide to UK consumers call centre and performance expectations
+Whistl publishes definitive guide to UK consumers call centres and performance expectations

-Poor call centre experience pushes half of customers away, an unhelpful attitude can cause customers to become frustrated and leave.
+Poor call centre experience pushes half of customers away and an unhelpful attitude can cause customers to become frustrated.

 Poor call centre experience of an unhelpful attitude pushes over half of customers away causing customers to become frustrated and leave according to Whistl.
 The leading delivery management company in the UK has undertaken research with a representative sample of 1000 UK consumers to understand their use of and attitudes to call centres.

 46% of respondents stopped using a company due to a poor call centre experience with men (49%) more likely to stop using the company than women (45%).
 If the product or service is used by the 45-55 demographic, the impact is far greater with 54% no longer using the service compared to only 25% of 18-24-year-olds.

 The companies that have lost the most customers due to a poor call centre experience are within the TV, Internet & Telecoms sector.
 48% of customers of companies in this sector have stopped using a brand or service due to a bad call centre experience.

 The most called sectors by UK consumers are TV, Internet and Telecoms 42%, Utilities 29%, Financial 24%, Retail 17% and Insurance 15%. with men preferring to call Financial companies over women who prefer to call Retail and Healthcare organisations.

 Call centre phone call popularity is reflected in different stages of life, with Utility companies called more by the over 25s; Insurance calls increase with age compared to Retail calls which drop as we get older, along with entertainment.
 Healthcare calls peak under 35 and again at over 65.